pierremrtn/neat/README.md

  * **Improve the architecture/ code cleanliness**: Feel free to propose ameliorations, but i reserve myself the right to accept or reject them.
  * **Improve the code generator configuration**: Make code generators more flexible by adding more generation options.
 Parser is actually pretty basic and it probably need a refacto.

+If you like Neat, don't forget to leave a ⭐️ on the repo and share the package !